 Hiking in Lake Tahoe

-A wonderful all year round destination and one of the most beautiful places in the US to visit in winter, it’s not surprising Lake Tahoe is a popular hiking destination any time of year.
+A wonderful all year-round destination and one of the most beautiful places in the US to visit in winter, it’s not surprising Lake Tahoe is a popular hiking destination any time of year and popular inclusion on a northern Californian road trip itinerary.
 With a range of great hiking trails for all levels, whether you’re a casual hiker or an adventurous mountain climber, a trip to Lake Tahoe isn’t complete without hiking.

 Some hikes offer amazing views of the turquoise lake, while others take you deep into the forest where you can reach fantastic lookouts.